sabrinaira/crud-app-4-practice/README.md

 #### Other Notes

 - Don't forget to create your own `.env` file!
 It has already been added to `.gitignore` list.
+You can simply create it at the root of your app using `touch .env` on your terminal.
+- The `.env.example` has already been provided, which just shows the variables you can place it onto your own `.env` file, including your MongoDB connection string.
+Assuming you have a database created for this practice, you can refer the specific database onto your connection string.
 - Disclaimer: This is just how I would personally set up my own CRUD app!
 Please send feedback me if you have questions!